Start9Labs/nostr-rs-relay-startos/README.md

 ./install-sdk.sh
 embassy-sdk init
 ```
-Now you are ready to build the `nostr-rs-relay` package!
+Now you are ready to build the `nostr` package!

 ## Cloning